wjcheon/Matlab_DVHAnalyzer/ReadMe.md

 ## About this code
-The script "main.m" is wirtten for re-scaling the RT imgae: Trilogy picket fense test.
+The script "main.m" is wirtten for automatic DVH analysis extracted from Eclipse TPS.

 ## Who am I